Mass is a central concept in physics. Yet, when people go looking for it by…

 Origin of the Asteroid Belt

-Conventional science maintains that planets are formed through a process in which gravity pulls dust and interstellar rocks into an asteroid belt, and that this disc of rubble is subsequently pulled together to form planets.
+Conventional theory maintains that planets are formed through a process in which gravity pulls dust and interstellar rocks into an asteroid belt, and that this disc of rubble is subsequently pulled together to form planets.

-The rubble itself is believed to be the remnants of prior supernova explosions that have obliterated not only their central sun but also orbiting planets and moons.
+The rubble itself is believed to be the remnants of supernova explosions that have obliterated not only their central sun but also orbiting planets and moons.

 Current theory

 The asteroid belt has been used as proof of this theory.
-The idea is that Jupiter, with its gravitational pull, allowed for the formation of the asteroid belt, but disrupted the subsequent formation of a proper planet.
+The idea is that Jupiter, with its gravitational pull, allowed for the formation of the asteroid belt.
+But disrupted the subsequent formation of a proper planet.

 Alternative theory